-- A. The management of the Melvern, Osage City and Overbrook Fair Associations hereby reserves the right to post-pone the fair for any cause whatsoever deemed necessary for the good of all parties concerned. - B. In no event will the Melvern, Osage City or Overbrook Fair Association or its officers, directors or members be held responsible for any loss or damage to the property or person of exhibitors or other persons while on the Fairgrounds, whether said loss or damage shall arise from an accident or any cause whatsoever.
-All diligence will be used by the officers of the association to prevent any loss or mishap. - C. Before making entries, each exhibitor must register at the Secretary's office, where you will be given a card bearing a number which will be your exhibitor's number in making entries in the various departments.
-You must have this card before you make entries. - D. All departments will be guided by special rules pertaining to their departments. - E. Any person who violates any of the following special rules will forfeit all privileges and premiums and be subject to such penalties as the board of directors may order. - F. Age of 4-H'er is determined as of January 1 of the current year. - G. Cloverbud exhibitors will receive a ribbon no premium.
+- A. The management of the Osage City and Overbrook Fair Associations hereby reserves the right to postpone the fair for any cause whatsoever deemed necessary for the good of all parties concerned. - B. In no event will the Osage City or Overbrook Fair Association or its officers, directors or members be held responsible for any loss or damage to the property or person of exhibitors or other persons while on the Fairgrounds, whether said loss or damage shall arise from an accident or any cause whatsoever.
+All diligence will be used by the officers of the association to prevent any loss or mishap. - C. All departments will be guided by special rules pertaining to their departments. - D. Any person who violates any of the following special rules OR THE 4-H CODE OF CONDUCT (FOR 4-H MEMEBERS) will forfeit all privileges and premiums and be subject to such penalties as the board of directors may order. - E. Age of 4-H'er is determined as of January 1 of the current year. - F. Cloverbud exhibits will receive a participation ribbon no premium.